 For Windows users, you need to open the folder one by one.

 For Mac users, they need to Right-click Finder from the dock, then select Go to Folder, and then input: ~/Library/Application Support/MobileSync/Backup/.
 At last, click OK to open this folder.

 Step 2: You will enter the Backup folder with one or more folders named by your devices’ unique identifiers.

-Step 3: Click the Serial Number of your iDevice in iTunes, and then the Serial Number filed will switch to your device identifier.
+Step 3: Normally, most of us don’t know what the exactly identifiers of our device are.
+To help you delete the right backup, you can click the Serial Number of your iDevice in iTunes when your iDevice is connected to iTunes, and then the Serial Number filed will switch to your device identifiers.

 Step 4: Then delete all folders match the identifier in the iTunes backup folder from your computer.

 Correctly Locate Corrupt or Incompatible Backup And Delete It

 If you want to quickly find and delete the corrupt and incompatible iTunes backup instead of all backup files, you can use PhoneRescue – iPhone iPad data recovery, which is able to pick out all corrupt and incompatible backups on your computer in simple clicks.
 The corrupt or incompatible backup will be marked with an exclamation point so that you can find and remove it correctly.